medcomdk/dk_MunicipalityObservationResults/input/pagecontent/index.md

 It is assumed that in most cases, the Bundle.timestamp, provenance.occuredDateTime[x] and provenance.recorded will be equal,as the events happens instantly after eachother.
 However, there might be systems where the sending is delayed compared to the real world-event and bundle generation, hence will the Provenance timestamps differentiate from Bundle timestamp.

 #### Modification and Cancellation of the HomeCareObservationMessage
 It is allowed to modify and cancel a HomeCareObservation Message.
 If the message is modified or cancelled it shall be clearly indicated on the user interface.
-When sending a modification or cancellation of the HomeCareObservation the MessageHeader.id should be the same so the receiver system can see if there are som changes or if the message has been cancelled.
+When sending a modification or cancellation of the HomeCareObservation the MessageHeader.id should be the same so the receiver system can see if there are some changes or if the message has been cancelled.

-##### Modify HomeCareObservationMessage
+##### Modify HomeCareObservation Message
 It is a requirement that the sender of HomeCareObservation message can modify an already sent HomeCareObservation message if the user wants to correct the content.
-The modification can only happen if the modification is regarding observation sampling date and time, observation result, a clinical comment, an observation comment, content of an attached file (as long as the content is sent to the correct civil registration number (Danish: CPR-nummer)), the initials of the reqesting general practitioner or sender's signature.
+The modification can only happen if the modification is regarding observation sampling date and time, observation result, a clinical comment (overall nursing assessment), an analysis comment, content of an attached file (as long as the content is send on the correct civil registration number (Danish: CPR-nummer)), the initials of the requisitioning general practitioner or sender's signature.

 The receiver system shall be able to receive and show modification of an already received HomeCareObservation message.
 It is also required that the receiver system clearly shows what was modified in the received correction, in the user interface of the receiver system.
-Further, there shall be traceability to previous received HomeCareObservation message in the receiver system.
+Further, there shall be traceability to previously received HomeCareObservation message in the receiver system.

-##### Cancel HomeCareObservationReportMessage
+##### Cancel HomeCareObservation Messsage
-The sender of the HomeCareObservationReportMessage shall be able to cancel an already sent HomeCareObservationReportMessage if the subject in the message is incorrect, if the message is sent to an incorrect receiver or if the content of an attachement is sent on the wrong subject.
+The sender of the HomeCareObservation Message shall be able to cancel the already sent HomeCareObservation Message if the message has been sent on an incorrect civil registration number, if the receiver is incorrect or if the content in an attachment is concerning an incorrect civic registration number.
 If the user wants to cancel the message, then the reason of cancellation shall be written in the clinical comment.
-Alternatively, the user can also add one of MedCom's predefined cancellation reason phrases that should be added to the clinical comment. <a href="https://medcomfhir.dk/ig/terminology/CodeSystem-medcom-messaging-cancellation-reason.html">Click here to read the MedCom's predefined cancellation reason phrases</a>.
+Alternatively, the user can also add one of MedCom's predefined cancellation reason phrases that should be added to the clinical comment. <a href="https://medcomfhir.dk/ig/terminology/CodeSystem-medcom-messaging-cancellation-reason.html">Click here to read MedCom's predefined phrases.</a>.

-The receiver system shall be able to receive a cancellation of the already received HomeCareObservationReportMessage and show clearly that the massage has been cancelled in the user interface.
-The cancelled HomeCareObservationReportMessage should not be deleted for reasons of subsequent traceability, but should instead be archived and clearly marked as cancelled.
+The receiver system shall be able to receive a cancellation of an already received HomeCareObservation Message and show clearly that the message has been cancelled in the user interface.
+The cancelled HomeCareObservation Message should not be deleted for reasons of subsequent traceability, but should instead be archived and clearly marked as cancelled.

 #### Terminology
 On [MedCom Terminology IG](http://medcomfhir.dk/ig/terminology/) all referenced CodeSystem and ValueSets developed by MedCom can be found.